Love? That was not what I expected.

 Linley’s view was that an individual must know what strengths they have to make the best use of them.

-Once assessed, a Strengths profile report classifies the results into:
+Once assessed, a strengths profile report classifies the results into the following:

-In The Power of Character Strengths, Niemiec & McGrath offer ways to “ignite” each of your strengths:
+In The Power of Character Strengths, Niemiec and McGrath (2019) offer ways to “ignite” each of your strengths:

 - Reflect on what the character strength means to you and others.

 - Observe a character strength in those around you.
 Seeing the strength in others, especially those we respect, helps to reinforce its value.